 - Cucumber aloe cold cream: The ingredients of the cream, aloe vera, cucumber, yogurt and lemon are rich in providing moisture to the skin during winters.
 Lemon provides glow and yogurt act as an exfoliating agent, which make skin healthier.

 - Apple chia honey scrub: This scrub provides complete care to the skin as it contains high nutritional components.
 The chia is a good antioxidant which helps in removal of dead skin cells, honey helps in deep cleansing and apple provides smoothness and brightens up the skin.

 - Yoga and Meditation: Practicing Yoga helps in good blood circulation and has strengthening abilities.
 It also restores the body to its previous glory, gives a natural lift to your face and makes your skin glow.
 Apart from that, it cleanses the whole-body system, relaxes it and helps in maintaining overall well-being.
-It gives you all these benefits when you practice it regularly.
+Thus, yoga gives you all these anti aging benefits when you practice it regularly.

 Benefits of Yoga and Meditation are enumerated below:

 Balances the levels of glucose and insulin in body

 As we age, our body starts collecting fats in our abdomen which results in abdominal obesity and a pot belly.
 This heap of fat in belly is harmful and might cause various problems like high cholesterol, blood pressure and various heart problems.
 The reason behind this deposition of fat in belly is the imbalance of insulin and glucose in body.
 This imbalance is common with age; however, yoga helps in balancing the level of insulin and glucose in body.

 Also, the release of excess cortisol hormone is also responsible for this fat deposition in the abdomen.
 Cortisol hormone is released in body in case of excessive stress.
 Yoga helps in providing mental peace and calms the mind to avoid stress.